 Are you waiting until the stars line up a certain way or your ducks to get in a row?
 Are you waiting until everyone else is taken care of?

 Strive for balance.
 Be happy and fulfilled now.

 Nurture yourself by having fun, either alone or with others.
 You are worth some of your own time and effort.
 Let your inner child come out to play once in a while.

 The most loving thing you can do for yourself is doing what matters most to you.
-Do what gives you a sense of purpose and makes your heart sing.
+Do what gives you a sense of meaning and purpose and makes your heart sing.
 Make a habit of doing what brings you great joy and meaning.
 You will have more to give others, while feeling so much better about yourself.